gust1n/git-autodeploy/README.md

 8. It now should autodeploy!

 ## The actual script
-Use it like so: `./git-autodeploy-setup.sh [local dirname] [url remote repo] [branch to track]`
+Use it like so: `./git-autodeploy-setup.sh [path] [url repo] [branch]`
-- [local dirname] This is just the name of the path to the directory to be created, I often use the website name prefixed by some branch identifier, e.g. `/srv/www/dev.jockegustin.se` for the branch `develop` of my website.
+- [path] This is the path to the directory to be created, I often use the website name prefixed by some branch identifier, e.g. `/srv/www/dev.jockegustin.se` for the branch `develop` of my website.
-- [url remote repo] This is the URL to your remote repository.
+- [url repo] This is the URL to your remote repository.
 Like git@github.com:blablabla...
-- [branch to track] Defaults to `master` but can track any branchname you provide.
+- [branch] Branch to track.
+Defaults to `master` but can track any branchname you provide.
 Just make sure the branch actually exists